 This is a simple, 3-chord, 12-bar blues, which I learned in the blues piano workshop mentioned earlier, as representative of "probably half the blues pieces played by pop and jazz musicians."
 The home tonic of the source is F. It's a simple piece but exploring it plumbs musical depths.
 The simple melody line establishes the home tonic by resolving to it in several places.
 Commas at the ends of phrases only identify the last note of the phrase, leaving open whether it's sustained or not.
 Timing is left open.
 Swing-feel 4/4 time would be appropriate and could be notated by an extra downbeat line.
 The harmony is all tritone-based, which is not uncommon in blues.
-Offsetting the ups and downs isn't worth it here because everything is mostly downs.

 The first bar illustrates a feature of many blues pieces that helps in establishing both the fact of a blues and identifying the home tonic, namely opposite tonality of melody (minor) and harmony (major).
-As shown next, this bar implies, all by itself, the shared blues scale //RM.
-The melody in bar 10 adds tritone L, rounding out the shared mode to //RM.L.
-The actual melody scale in all but bar 10 is pentatonic minor, and in bar 10 is the 6-note blues extension of it identified by //RL, but all of the melody and harmony originates in the family scale.
+As shown next, this bar implies, all by itself, the shared blues scale I/RM.
+The melody in bar 10 adds tritone L, rounding out the shared mode to I/RM.L.
+The actual melody scale in all but bar 10 is pentatonic minor, and in bar 10 is the 6-note blues extension of it identified by I/RL, but all of the melody and harmony originates in the family scale.